rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       :id: rat_X8uCF5yx7Mpo
       :status: draft

-      Attribute macros are able to rewrite items entirely or other unexpected ways which may cause confusion and introduce errors.
+      Attribute macros are able to rewrite items entirely or in other unexpected ways which may cause confusion and introduce errors.

    .. non_compliant_example::
       :id: non_compl_ex_eW374waRPbeL